Skip to content

 Before you set off on your summer gardening journey, we'd like to leave you with a few more green ideas.

-1) Integrating native plant species into your garden is a great way to start off.
+Butterfly in garden 1) Integrating native plant species into your garden is a great way to start off.
 Native species tend to grow fairly easily, and planting native species has several benefits!
 We're talking low maintenance, minimal water needs, and smooth acclimation to the local climate.
 Plus, they help with local biodiversity!

 2) Setting up your garden to encourage pollinators and wildlife will support the ecosystem and overall garden health.
 Not to mention having beautiful butterflies and bees floating throughout your garden adds a sense of both life and peace.
 There are a few key factors to consider when creating a pollinator-friendly garden: